This page covers:

 For very serious violations, we may issue a "Stop Work" or "Emergency Order."

 Depending on the type of notice, you may be given a certain amount of time to fix the problem before being subject to penalties, or penalties may begin immediately.
 Compliance dates can range from the next day to up to two months.

 We will conduct a second inspection on or after the date given in the warning or notice.
-If you fixed the problem when the inspector re-inspects, we will close the case.
+If you have fixed the problem by the time the inspector re-inspects, we will close the case.
 If you cannot fix the problem in time, you may be able to request an extension.
 If you do not fix the problem in a reasonable amount of time, the case may be referred to the City’s Law Department.
 We will continue to conduct inspections and fines will continue to accumulate until the matter is resolved.